 4. Required Courses

-Required courses within departments and institutes (not including common required courses and liberal education courses).
+Required courses approved by Office of Academic Affairs (not including common required courses and liberal education courses).

 Sources of Funding